csgillespie/efficientR/main.md

 Sometimes the best place to look for help is within R itself.
 Using R's help has 3 main advantages from an efficiency perspective: 1) it's faster to query R from inside your IDE than to switch context and search for help on a different platform (e.g. the internet which has countless distractions); 2) it works offline; 3) learning to read R's documentation (and source code) is a powerful skill in itself that will improve your R programming.

 The main disadvantage of R's internal help is that it is terse and in some cases sparse.
 Do not expect to *always* be able to find the answer in R so be prepared to look elsewhere for more detailed help and context.
 From a learning perspective becoming acquainted with R's documentation is often better than finding out the solution from a different source: it was written by developers, largely for developers.
-Therefore with R documentation you learn about function *from the horses mouth*.
+Therefore with R documentation you learn about a function *from the horses mouth*.
 R help also sometimes sheds light on a function's history, e.g. through references to academic papers.

 As you look to learn about a topic or function in R, it is likely that you will have a search strategy of your own, ranging from broad to narrow: